aulong-msft/AAC/Cross-tenant.README.md

 ---
 title: Cross Tenant Communication using Multi-Tenanted Applications
-description: This pattern addresses the need to have bidirectional secure communications between services hosted in Azure subscriptions managed by different Entra tenant and can be reused for any Azure multi-tenanted scenario with a variety of services that need to communicate across Entra tenant boundaries.
+description: This pattern addresses the need to have bidirectional secure communications between services hosted in Azure subscriptions managed by different Entra tenants and can be reused for any Azure multi-tenanted scenario with a variety of services that need to communicate across Entra tenant boundaries.
 author: aulong-msft, ashtmMSFT, John-Garland ms.author: aulong, ashtm, johngarland ms.date: 2/23/2024